Andover, Connecticut

 Andover is a rural town in Tolland County, Connecticut, United States, roughly 10 miles east of Hartford.
 The population was 3,151 at the 2020 census.

 History

 Andover was incorporated on May 18, 1848, from Hebron and Coventry.
 The name is a transfer from Andover, Hampshire, England.

 Geography

 According to the United States Census Bureau, the town has a total area of 15.7 sqmi, of which 15.5 sqmi is land and 0.2 sqmi (1.53%) is water.
-A number of small streams and rivers flow in Andover, among which are the Hop River, Burnap Brook, Skungamaug River, and Straddle Brook.
+Several small streams and rivers flow in Andover, among which are the Hop River, Burnap Brook, Skungamaug River, and Straddle Brook.
 Andover Lake is located in the southeastern corner of town.

 The town borders Coventry to the Northeast, Columbia to the Southeast, Hebron to the Southwest, and Bolton to the Northwest.